NXU-Shilab/DINOSNN/readme.md

 The prediction step generates a `processed_data/train_output/pred.npy` file, which stores the prediction results for each sample in the test set.

 ## **Part II.
 Cell-specific Perturbation**

+### **Step 1**

+Download the 1000 Genomes Project variant data for constructing the background distribution and the functional variant dataset (CaQTL) for training the LightGBM model.
+The 1000 Genomes Project variant data can be downloaded from <https://www.internationalgenome.org/>, and the CaQTL dataset can be accessed from <https://doi.org/10.7303/SYN25955362>.